 Hello Dalai: An Introduction to the Teachings of the Dalai Lama.
 This course will focus on the teachings of His Holiness the Dalai Lama, the exiled religious leader of Tibet and winner of the 1989 Nobel Peace Prize.
 He is recognized internationally as a spiritual leader and peace statesman.
 His upcoming visit to Georgia will provide additional context for this course.
 Included in this focus will be a brief introduction to Buddhism, the Dalai Lama’s own spiritual heritage.
 Themes studied in this course range from religious tolerance to compassion and nonviolence.

-AS 100 First Year Seminar Topic Focus, Section 06: Bonnie Kin
+AS 100 First Year Seminar Focus, Section 06: Tami English

 Vanguard Leadership Scholars.
 This section of First Year Seminar is one component of an intensive leadership experience that may last the duration of your Brenau career.
 The program is a comprehensive leadership commitment beginning with participation in a living, learning community.
 Students who apply for this program should be prepared to engage themselves in the Brenau, local, and global communities.
 They should also desire self-discovery, self-improvement, and service.
 Upon completion of this first year seminar course, participants may apply for The Vangaurd Scholars program – a four-year leadership commitment. *Participation in this program is required for Brenau scholars.